-We then researched North American made automatic transmissions and found that the epicyclical components of the General Motors Turbo 400 transmission could be modified to fit inside the bolt circle used to mount a Land Rover overdrive.
-The Turbo 400 is generally accepted to be one of the strongest automatic transmissions ever made.
+We then researched North American made automatic transmissions and found that the epicyclical components of a General Motors Turbo 400 transmission could be modified to fit inside the bolt circle used to mount a Land Rover overdrive.
+The Turbo 400 is generally accepted to be one of the strongest conventional automatic transmissions ever made.
 We wanted our overdrive strong.
 We wanted it capable of handling the torque of any Land Rover engine used in any gear in high or low range.
-With components from the Turbo 400 we succeeded.
+With design components from the Turbo 400 we succeeded.

 As 110 Defenders were uncommon in America, the early prototypes of the Defender ROAMERDRIVE were tested in a Discovery, seen here in Australia's Gibson Dessert, 600 miles west of Alice Springs.

 We looked at other weaknesses of the older designs as well.
 The input couplings were prone to wear out and leave one stranded so we made our design much stronger and better lubricated.
 The needle roller thrust bearings could break and destroy the aluminum housings so we opted for rugged simple deep groove ball bearings virtually indestructible and cheap to replace.
-Instead of exotic syncromesh clutches we raided the Land Rover parts bin and used standard Land Rover syncromesh units that are obtainable everywhere.
+Instead of exotic synchromesh clutches we raided the Land Rover parts bin and used standard Land Rover synchromesh units that are obtainable everywhere.

 We rejected the idea of using an electro/hydraulic shifter on our new design.
 We intended our overdrive to be capable of going anywhere with the utmost reliability.